-Gayane Kulikyan, M.A. – Gayane’s curiosity in relationships between people, began at the age of nine, when she and her family, along with thousands of people, were displaced from their homes due to civil war.
+My curiosity in relationships between people began at the age of nine, when I, my family, along with thousands of people, were displaced from our homeland due to war.

 A sense of homelessness and a feeling of not belonging anywhere, pursued me for years to come.
 I felt disconnected, lost and focused on external success.

 After a disappointing experience of working in a Fortune 500 company, I embarked on a journey of self-development.
 I felt drawn to works of Carl Rogers, Paulo Coelho, and Carl Jung.
 I engaged in dozens of transformational courses, such as “Calling In The One” and “Feminine Power”.
 I completed a Master’s program in Spiritual Psychology and got certified as a coach.

 As of now, my journey isn’t complete and I don’t expect it to be.
 I enjoy moving into deeper and richer layers within myself, as I experience greater healing, understanding and belonging in my life.
 I see myself as a global citizen, rooted in Armenian lineage and influenced by the Soviet history/colonization.